 On the final Friday each month, you are welcome to join us here at NMBU, in our library, for informal philosophy discussion.
 Bring your lunch, and we will contribute with coffee, home-baked cookies, a thought-provoking topic and a suitable guest!

-Don´t miss this chance to meet other researchers at NMBU and hear what they are dealing with!
+Don´t miss this chance to meet other researchers at NMBU and nearby institutions to hear what they are dealing with!